 Are you looking for a nice piece of wood to your planted aquariums?!
 Here are 5 of many that you can find on the market!

-This kind of driftwood is characterized by the interesting structure and hole-like shape.
+This kind of driftwood is characterized by its interesting structure and hole-like shape.
 It does not affect the water quality and can be safely used in every freshwater setup.
-Thanks to its construction, it can be a shelter for fauna, therefore it's often used in shrimp tanks.
+Thanks to its construction, it can be a shelter for fauna, therefore it’s often used in shrimp tanks.
 Well..
-Often is a big word here because this kind of wood has usually an astronomical price ;)
+Often is a big word here because this kind of wood has usually an astronomical price 😉

 Below you can see the manzanita driftwood while building up a new hardscape.

-This kind of driftwood is commonly used on aquascaping contests due to its majestic appearance.
+This kind of driftwood is commonly used in aquascaping contests due to its majestic appearance.
 Usually used to create a forest-like arrangement.
-With this wood you can create tunnels for your bettas or other labyrinth fish.
-The roots sink theirself which is very helpful in terms of preparation.
+With this wood, you can create tunnels for your bettas or other labyrinth fish.
+The roots sink themselves which is very helpful in terms of preparation.

 Bonsai tree wood

-This topic wouldn't be the same in aquarium hobby without the bonsai tree wood.
-This piece of art is hand- made and requires a lot of patience of manufacturer (artist).
-However if you decide on a real masterpiece, you won't regret it.
+This topic wouldn’t be the same in aquarium hobby without the bonsai tree wood.
+This piece of art is hand-made and requires a lot of patience from the manufacturer (artist).
+However, if you decide on a real masterpiece, you won’t regret it.
 The bonsai tree will be surely the main point of the underwater aquascape!
-By attaching plants on it like mosses or small-leaved anubias and ferns around it, you will receive an outstanding compositions catching any viewer's eye.
+By attaching plants on it like mosses or small-leaved anubias and ferns around it, you will receive outstanding compositions catching any viewer’s eye.
 Plant selection is of course much wider.
-The only limit to get a bonsai tree wood can be the price.
+The only limit to getting a bonsai tree wood can be the price.

 Of course there are many types of roots and aquarium driftwood that can be used in the underwater garden.
 However, before introducing them to the tank, have a read about particular specimens, how to prepare it, how it affects the water quality etc. Invest in slowly decaying driftwood that you can enjoy for years of aquascaping!
 Of course for a reasonable price!